jaysonbrush/Plex-Movie-Poster-Display/README.md

 ## Recommended Setup

-Run on a Raspberry Pi connected to a display via HDMI.
+Works great on a Raspberry Pi Zero W connected to a display via HDMI.
 Configure the Pi to:
 1. Boot to desktop
 2. Auto-start Chromium in kiosk mode
 3. Load the Plex Movie Poster Display URL

+The lightweight nature of this application makes it ideal for low-power devices like the Pi Zero W.

 ## Credits